What to do with teenagers this summer

 There are also activity centres where teens can complete treetop assault courses, with the aid of a harness.
 In most places, older children don’t need to be accompanied around the course by an adult, in case your palms were getting clammy at the thought of sailing down a long zip wire.
 Again, check individual websites listed in our article for opening times and restrictions.

-The Remerschen lakes have an inflatable water playground and you can rent stand-up paddle boards from the Youth Hostel in Lultzhausen for a foray down the River Sûre.
-Your teen can also canoe or kayak downriver, scuba dive, and water ski (check directly with the Mullerthal tourist office for details on water skiing).
-You'll find a list of the lakes and rivers you can take a dip in and links for kayaking here.
+The Remerschen lakes have an inflatable water playground (tickets must be booked in advance here) and you can rent stand-up paddle boards from the Youth Hostel in Lultzhausen for a foray down the River Sûre.
+Your teen can also learn to scuba dive, and water ski.

 World War buffs

 If your teen is studying European history, they’re in the right place.
-Bastogne has a great WW2 museum, which is open again, with specific measures including mandatory wearing of a mask and booking a timeslot with your online ticket (timeslots are currently available until 31 August).
+Bastogne has a great WW2 museum, has specific measures including mandatory wearing of a mask and booking a timeslot with your online ticket.
 An audio guide in English is included in the price of your ticket.

-The Military History Museum in Diekirch re-opened on 17 June, and features life-sized dioramas, as well as photographs and memorabilia.
+The Military History Museum in Diekirch features life-sized dioramas, as well as photographs and memorabilia.
 You can visit between 10.00 and 18.00.
-Wearing a mask is mandatory and there will be a limit of 45 visitors at one time to the exhbition.
+Wearing a mask is mandatory and there will be a limit of 45 visitors at one time to the exhbition, but reservation is not required.

 If you fancy a day out then the Battle of the Bulge Museum in Clervaux Castle is open, and you can also visit the Family of Man photography exhibition and the Museum of Model Castles at the same time.